yujiuqie/SQLPlugin/README.md

 After installed, You can use *shift + command + v* to open plugin window.

-Or select *SQL -> Run* in the Xcode Menu to open plugin window.
+Or select *SQL -> Run* from the Window Menu to open plugin window.

 All the files in database type will list out automatically after the plugin window loaded.